Janis-ai/Janis-for-npm/README.md

 # [Janis](https://developer.Janis.ai)
 ## For Chatbots Built in Node.js

 Artificial intelligence is only as good as the training it receives.
-With Janis, you can connect your AI in 60 seconds and start training from Slack.
-Drop this code into your bot code in minutes and you can pause your bot and take over live when your bot fails your customers.
-Your bot will automatically resume when you're done.
-You can view a full list of features at (https://developer.janis.ai).
+Connect AI from companies like Google and Facebook in 60 seconds and start training with your team.
+Accelerate automation, make better decisions together, and delight your customers 24/7.

-* Train:
+* Train
-Collaborate with your team to define intents and your responses.
+Define and categorize what customers say and your responses.
 Simulate bot conversations in a dedicated Slack channel.

-* Take Over Live:
+* Copilot
-Get real-time alerts when your bot fails your customers.
-Pause your bot and take over live, while training your AI to learn from the conversation and improve for the future.
+Get real-time alerts when your bot needs a human to take over.
+Pause your bot and chat live, while training your AI to learn from conversations and improve for the future.

-* Insights:
+* Gain Insight
-Identify bottlenecks in your conversational experience and see where your AI needs more training, then measure the impact of additional training with analytics.
+Identify bottlenecks in your conversational experience and see where your AI needs more training, then measure the impact of additional training on key performance metrics.

 ### What you need to get started:
 * [Janis for Slack](https://slack.janis.ai)